abdsha777/abdsha777/README.md

 - 👋 Hi, I’m Abdulla Shaikh.
-- 👀 I’m interested in A.I and other Computing possiblities.
+- 👀 I’m interested in Programming and other Computing possiblities.
-- 🌱 I’m currently in 1st year of B.C.A.
+- 🌱 I’m currently in 2st year of B.C.A.
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 You can reach me at abdullashaikh3211@gmail.com...

 <!---
 abdsha777/abdsha777 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.